Dhruvil03/Personal-Protective-Equipment-Detection/README.md

-# 🦺 Safety Kit Detection
+# 🦺 Personal Protective Equipment

 A computer vision application to detect essential safety gear—**Helmet**, **Mask**, and **Safety Jacket**—in images and videos using a YOLOv8-based custom-trained model.